Outer Plane: Realms

 Three dwarven gods, (Vergadain, Dugmaren Brightmantle, and Dumathoin) share the realm of The Dwarven Mountain on the plane of the Outlands.

 The Celtic gods (Daghdha, Diancecht, Goibhniu, Lugh, Manannan mac Lir, Oghma, and Silvanus) share the realm of Tír na nÓg on the Outlands.

 Pandemonium

 Pandemonium (or, the Windswept Depths of Pandemonium) is the Outer plane where Chaotic Evil and Chaotic Neutral petitioners are sent after death.
 Pandemonium is a large, complex cavern that never ends.
 Compounding this problem, howling winds drive most of its residents mad.
 There are few creatures that are native to this plane; those individuals who do live there usually have no choice in the matter.

+Pandemonium had four layers named Pandesmos, Cocytus, Phlegethon and Agathion.

 Ysgard

 Ysgard is the Outer Plane of Chaotic Neutral / Chaotic Good alignment.
 It is also called Asgard, Gladsheim or The Heroic Domains.